john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ### Inheritance
 --------
-**Inheritance** helps eliminate redundant code.
+**Inheritance enables an object to take on the properties and methods of another object.** This in turn makes it easier to reuse code  in different parts of an application and thus eliminate redundant code.
 For example, if you have a variety of buttons (i.e. click-buttons, drop-downs, checkboxes, etc) that all have a few properties in common (i.e. click, focus, hidden, etc.).
 Instead of redefining all the properties and methods for each button, you just define them once in a generic element like an object and then have other object "inherit" those properties and methods.

+So suppose you have two objects, car and motorcycle.
+However, both need a method called ```engineStart```.
+Since ```startEngine``` has the exact same implementation for both objects, you dont need to do it twice.
+Also, if there is a big in the application, you would have to fix the exact same method twice (or as many times as you use it in as many different objects you make).

 <br>